elcanadiano/Better-DLCQuickplay-CSV/README.md

 - There currently isn't proper support for special characters.
 For example, the Ø in BØRNS will be malformatted in certain versions of Ruby and in pre 2.1, will output a "invalid byte sequence in UTF-8" error.
-- Certain Rock Band songs use special characters (ie. "’" instead of "'") as apostrophes.
+- Certain Rock Band songs are listed with special characters (ie. "’" instead of "'") as apostrophes.
 - Certain Rock Band songs use inconsistent capitalization with respect to the "(RB3 version)".
 For example, there exists a song called "I Want it All" and "I Want It All (RB3 version)".
+This affects the Rock Band 3 Version stripping.

+## LICENSE:

+This script is released under the 3-clause BSD license.